kelp-chip/webpack-babel-practice/README.md

 and the file name for where you want your bundled file to be created. */

 module.exports = {
-  entry: "./client/index.js",
+  entry: "./client/src/index.js",
   mode: "development",
   output: {
     filename: "bundle.js",
-    path: path.resolve(__dirname, "dist"), //this is the folder you want your bundled code to go },
+    path: path.resolve(__dirname, "./client/public"), //this is the folder you want your bundled code to go },